Bali Villa Maintenance Checklist for New Property Owners

 On the other hand, the dry season can cause soil shrinkage, which affects building foundations.
 Prolonged exposure to intense sunlight also leads to cracked paint, faded surfaces, and dried-out wooden elements.

-Common Villa Maintenance Issues in Bali
+Common Bali Villa Maintenance Challenges

 1. Mold and Mildew